 In compliance with Governor Inslee's extension of his "Stay at Home, Stay Healthy" proclamation and Senate Concurrent Resolution 8402, the Island County Board of Commissioners' Office will remain having limited access to the public.
-The access to our County Office Buildings will continue to be closed until further notice.
 We are still available to serve the public, but we are limiting personal contact.
-For any business transaction or if you wish to schedule an appointment, we encourage you to give us a call at 360-679-7354.
+We encourage you to give us a call at 360-679-7354 and schedule an appointment.

 Board of County Commissioners and Staff

 If you would like to read any of the recently adopted resolutions in response to the COVID-19 Public Health Emergency, please click on the links below:

 For up-to-date Island County COVID-19 information, please click here.

 **PUBLIC PARTICIPATION IN PUBLIC MEETINGS**